 - The rules follow the money – IRS rules surrounding cash flow still apply to IRA-owned LLCs.
 If your LLC-owned investments bear fruit, those earnings belong to the IRA.

-- Prohibited transactions can be more difficult to avoid – Regardless of the account holder’s intention, prohibited transactions may occur more easily with checkbook control because the IRA custodian does not review every individual transaction.
+- Prohibited transactions can be more difficult to avoid – Regardless of the account holder’s intention, prohibited transactions may occur more easily with checkbook control because investments don’t flow past the watchful eye of the IRA custodian.

-- UBIT may still apply – The assets may be owned by the LLC, but they still reside under the umbrella of the retirement plan.
-Unrelated business income tax (UBIT) may therefore apply on earnings attributable to debt leverage or investments in pass-through operational entities, even under the Checkbook IRA model.
+- UBIT may still apply – The LLC may own the assets, but they still reside under the umbrella of the retirement plan.
+Unrelated business income tax (UBIT) may therefore apply on earnings attributable to debt leverage or investments in passthrough operational entities, even under the Checkbook IRA model.

 - Fair market valuations are still required – When a self-directed retirement plan directly owns alternative IRA investments (real estate, private equity, etc.), the holder must obtain and submit fair market valuations of said investments every year.
 The same is true with a Checkbook IRA; although the individual investments are not directly owned by the IRA, the LLC itself must be valuated as the IRA’s true asset.
-The LLC’s value would be derived from its holdings, thus necessitating the valuation process on the part of the IRA holder.
+The LLC’s value would be derived from its holdings.

-As an education-based Checkbook IRA custodian, New Direction Trust Company is happy to assist with any questions or concerns you may have.
-Please don’t hesitate to give us a call at 877-742-1270 or send us an e-mail at email@example.com to further discuss Checkbook IRAs.
+As an education-based custodian, NDTCO is happy to assist with your questions or concerns.
+Please don’t hesitate to give us a call at 877-742-1270 or send us a message through the Client Portal.